mistyskye/mistyskye.github.io/docs/workflow/intro.md

 {:toc}

 ## Introduction
-This page is for those who have no idea of the steps involved in making a 3D VTuber model, or who would like to learn more about certain steps.
+This page is for those who have no idea of the steps involved in making a 3D VTuber model, or who would like to learn more about how certain steps fit into the pipeline.
+The following diagram shows how each step flows into the next, and how some are independent of each other.

+Some steps don't *have* to be done after another but it may be highly recommended to do it in this order.
+For example, if you do expressions after tracking shapekeys, the expressions will also have the tracking built in.

 ```mermaid
 flowchart TD;